Newtoto/comp230-ethics/ReferenceNotes.md

 ## Shift work, safety and productivity

 Fatigue impairs productivity and efficiency in shift workers over the course of a day.

+## Influence of work motivation and task difficulty on human reliability

+psychological factors play an important role in human performance

+experience and training would not only lower the task difficulty for subjects but also change the relationship between work motivation and HEP - super low motivation and super high motivation can both increase errors

+## A Critical Review of Human Performance Reliability Predictive Methods

+void

+## Skills, rules, and knowledge; signals, signs, and symbols, and other distinctions in human performance models

+Due to the high risk involved in the potential for accidents in large centralized production units, concern with being able to predict human performance during complex rare events has increased

+stressed encounters with accidental events.

+## Work Motivations Affecting Self-Efficacy and Work Effectiveness of Flight Attendants of Airlines in Thailand

+Work motivation is related to self-efficacy and work effectiveness.

+Airline business can motivate self-efficacy of flight attendants so as to increase work effectiveness. food and water, clothing, shelter and medicines/healthcare

+Employment contract is the factor having the highest score, so airline business can manage to motivate its flight attendants by offering clear, precise, fair and steady employment contract.

+## Work motivation and job performance of frontline employees: The mediating role of organizational commitment
+Motivation is one of the top priorities which organisations should successfully deal with in order to tap on human capital and retain skilled and talented employees.

+Thus, motivation may be used as a tool with which managers can tailor HRM practices, job assignments and rewards to enhance employees' commitment.

+encourage employees' alignment to organisational goals in order to build high-performing employees by fulfilling or appealing to their needs

+## Evaluating Performance Impacts of Delayed Failure Repairing on Large-Scale Systems

+ For systems of such a scale, frequent failures are becoming a serious concern

+One of the most important reasons is that in a large-scale system it is hard to detect failures.
+As a result, failure repair may take substantial time

+## Developers Motivation in Agile Teams

+We found that agile teams have Good Work/life balance (M9), considered as a motivator.

+Conversely, McHugh et al. [17] found that teams feel stressed due to the frenetic pace of agile work, having to always deliver every day and sometimes working overtime when the pressure is very intense.

+## Motivation for Self-Assignment: Factors Agile Software Developers Consider

+Motivation is a critical determinant of project success in software projects

+even if the developers are technically skilled to complete a task, they still may not self-select if it does not fall within their technical comfort zone.
+(Talk about easier tasks behing completed)

+## What Do We Know about Developer Motivation?

+developer motivation affects project productivity,1 software quality,2 and a project's overall success